ThomasRieutord/neural-lam/getting_started_on_atos.md

 ### 1.3 Create a new environment and update pip

-After restarting your shell, you will be able to create a new environment with the following command.
+After sourcing the .bashrc or restarting your shell, you will be able to create a new environment with the following command.
 ```
+module load python3
 venv-create neurallam python3.11 --upgrade-pip
 ```